 Further, duplicate content, especially if your website generates a lot of it, can harm your backlink profile.
 Because “the same” content is housed on different URLs, multiple users leveraging your content pieces as a resource may link to multiple different pages to refer to the same information, so instead of having all backlinks pointing to one page and gaining authority, you can end up splitting backlinks across multiple pages, thus diluting your link juice.

-Warning: Of course, if you’re copying content from other websites or trying to manipulate the algorithm by creating the same page but with a variation of the primary keyword, Google may go so far as to penalize your website.
+Warning: of course, avoid copying content from other websites or trying to manipulate the algorithm by creating a variation of the same page.
+If you do, Google may penalize your website.

 How to Find Duplicate Content [Tools and Approach]